6 free online courses that will pimp up your CV

-This course is free (otherwise it wouldn't be in this list, obvs!) but for whatever reason, Microsoft have decided to charge $49 for a piece of paper to say you passed.
+This course is free (otherwise it wouldn't be in this list, obvs!) but for whatever reason, Microsoft have decided to charge $99 (that's about £74!) for a piece of paper to say you passed.
 Not impressed!

 Regardless, this course would be extremely helpful as Excel is used in pretty much every workplace, and it’s one of these things that everyone thinks they know how to use proficiently, but most likely don’t.

-Excel is relatively straight-forward once you’ve got the hang of it, but it can be tricky to start out with, and employers know how much of a time-consuming nightmare it can be to hire someone who doesn’t know what they’re doing.
+Excel is relatively straight-forward once you’ve got the hang of it, but it can be tricky to start out with.
+Employers know how much of a time-consuming nightmare it can be to hire someone who doesn’t know what they’re doing.

 Having this course on your CV will make potential employers sigh with relief!
-Arming yourself with the some basic Excel knowledge will make your first day in the workplace way easier and a lot less sweaty.
+Arming yourself with some basic Excel knowledge will make your first day in the workplace much easier and a lot less sweaty.